Colour Shifts

 - Left-click colour shift from the Video Clip editor.
 This will open the Colour Shift manager showing a list of colour shift objects.
 The colour shift object assigned to a video clip may be untitled, in which case it is unique to that clip.
 Renaming the colour shift object will add it to the ColourShift manager, allowing it to be used by multiple clips.

 - Create and attach the colour shift object to the video clip by typing the name of the new colour shift object, for example desaturate, into the new colourshift text field and hitting Enter.
 This will open the Colour Shift editor.
-For information on the Colour shift properties please visit the section ‘Colour Shift’ in the Common layer properties sub-chapter.
+For information on the Colour shift properties please visit the section ‘Colour Shift’ in the Common Layer Properties sub-chapter.

 - Edit the properties.
 In this example we have desaturated the video clip by decreasing the saturation scale property to 0.